poozzab/notesVimSyntaxHighlighting/README.md

 number literals are highlighted specially within any type of line
     - +1234.5 and -234 are examples!

-open questions are enclosed in ?s such as ? why is this red? ?
+open questions are enclosed in "?"s such as ? why is this red? ?
     -> note that the final ? is technically extraneous as the regex matched the ? after red

 To explicitly highlight a substring, wrap it in " quotes "